-- Looked after children and previously looked after children who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order). - 2.
-The presence of a sibling in the school or a sibling who left the school in the last 2 years. - (SIF required) All students who themselves or whose parents are involved in worship and/or church activities. - (SIF required) Children who attend a named Church of England Primary School (please see note 1 below) - 5.
+- Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Previously looked after children are children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangement order or special quardianship order). - 2.
+Children with a sibling at the school.
+The sibling must be on roll when applications close October 31st in Year 7 to Year 12. - (Supplementary Information Form required see below) All students who themselves or whose parents are involved in regular worship and/or church activities during the two years prior to the date of application.
+This involvement must be in addition to collective worship at school. - 4.
+(SIF required) Children who attend a named Church of England Primary School (please see note 1 below) - 5.
 Students living nearest to the school.
-Distances will be measured in a straight line from the centrally plotted Basic Land and Property Unit point (BLPU) of the child's home address to the centrally plotted BLPU point of the school as defined by Local Land and Property Gazetteer (LLPG)...
+Distances will be measured in a straight line from the centrally plotted Basic Land and Property Unit point (BLPU) of the child's home address to the centrally plotted BLPU point of the school as defined by Local Land and Property Gazetteer (LLPG).